 Our students are of various ages and backgrounds, but share a common goal of completing their college degrees to complement their active professional lives and to achieve their personal goals.
 The diversity in age, background, and life experience creates a community of learning that prepares our students for pursuing graduate degrees, rewarding careers, and personal enrichment.
-Students who bring with them previous academic work may find that with this program, they are able to complete their studies in good fashion by combining their work in various fields.
+Students who bring with them previous academic work may find that with these programs, they are able to complete their studies in good fashion by combining their work in various fields.

-Fred Wayne Bongiovanni, Ph.D.
+Fred Bongiovanni, Ph.D.

-Chair and Professor of Sociology and Religion
+Professor of Sociology and Religious Studies